cakephp/docs/en/views/helpers/rss.rst

 the feed.
 This is accomplished by looping through the data that has been passed to the view ($items) and using the :php:meth:`RssHelper::item()` method.
 The other method you can use, :php:meth:`RssHelper::items()` which takes a callback and an array of items for the feed.
-The callback method s usually called ``transformRss()``.
+The callback method is usually called ``transformRss()``.
 There is one downfall to this method, which is that you cannot use any of the other helper classes to prepare your data inside the callback method because the scope inside the method does not include anything